-When I mean there are no more excuses, it means that now you are fully aware of the decision-making process.
+When I mean, there are no more excuses; it means that now you are fully aware of the decision-making process.
 You can observe which is the better option or path to take.
-It’s not always a clear one of right or wrong but you’ll see that there is a better choice.
+It’s not always a clear one of right or wrong, but you’ll see that there is a better choice.
 At this level of awakening, you are now responsible for your choices.
 No excuses.
 No rationalizations.
-You’re now in touch with your divine self so you much ask yourself, “What would Jesus do?” or “What would Buddha do?”
+You’re now in touch with your divine self, so you ask yourself, “What would Jesus do?” or “What would Buddha do?”

 Universal Law of Cause and Effect

 Why does this matter?
 There are many reasons, but the first is the Universal Law of Cause and Effect.
 You can research it all you want on the internet, but there is really no debate.

 There is an equal or opposite reaction for every action, which we call consequences.
 Depending on your point of view, these consequences can be positive or negative.
 Yes, while we were out there, caught up in our egos and making self-centered decisions, we created all kinds of consequences for ourselves.
 Most of them were negative.
 Well, here comes that tsunami of chaos we created.